 It is the landowners responsibility to comply with the requirements of the Fire and Emergency Services Act 2005.
 Failure to comply with the directions as set out on the hazard reduction notice will result in the property owner incurring an expiation of $315.00, plus the recovery cost incurred by Council for carrying out the work as set out in the notice.

 It is recommended that property owners keep the height of grass on their property to a maximum height of 10 centimetres for the duration of the fire danger season.

 Click on the following links for an explanation on burning controls for refuse or rural residents.

 The following links to the CFS website and fact sheets provide information on bushfire survival.

 CFS Fact Sheets:

 Keep fire out of your home

-Most homes burn due to sparks and embers that blow underneath the homes roof tiles and then ignite the roof timbers or when the embers lodge themselves in under floor areas, or in crevices, on window sills, in vents or under verandahs.
+Most homes burn down due to sparks and embers that blow underneath the homes roof tiles and then ignite the roof timbers or when the embers lodge themselves in under floor spaces, or in crevices, on window sills, in vents or under verandahs.